-In addition, if a site visit is required, all costs shall be met by the education and training provider.
+In addition, if a site visit is required, the education and training provider shall meet all costs.

 9. Frequently Asked Questions

 Does the Course Leader need to have a postgraduate ultrasound qualification?

 Yes.
 CASE requires that the Course Leader, or Deputy, holds a postgraduate ultrasound qualification or Diploma in Medical Ultrasound (DMU) and has at least two years appropriate clinical experience.